Skip to main content

 For more information on the HPV vaccines, see HealthLinkBC file #101b Human Papillomavirus (HPV) Vaccines.

-It is important for women to get regular Pap tests because the HPV vaccine protects against most but not all types of HPV that cause cervical cancer.
+It is important for people who have a cervix to follow current BC cervical screening guidelines because the HPV vaccine protects against most but not all types of HPV that cause cervical cancer.

 The risk of infection increases with the number of sexual partners and having unprotected sex.
 While using a condom protects against HPV infections, condoms cannot cover all the skin surfaces around the genitals and the anus, and therefore does not guarantee complete protection against HPV.
 It is a good idea to be tested regularly for STIs, especially if you have new sexual partners or open relationships.